quarbby/Today-I-learnt/Trivia.md

 # Trivia
 Or *Cool stuff we learnt along the way*

+### 09/01/17 Elephants and Tigers
+Fun fact: Tigers ignore elephants.
+Documentaries of tigers are filmed by sitting on elephants to get up close to that predator.

 ### 03/10/16 Britian's Invasions
 In the colonisation years, Britian has invaded all but 22 countries.
 But do note that Britain isn't a country.
 Great Britain is the name of the island that England, Scotland and Wales is located on.
 So God Save the Queen.